andrej-fischer/cloneHD/README.md

 `$ make`

 in the `src` directory.
 The executables will be in `build`.
 For debugging with gdb, use `make -f Makefile.debug`.

+# Report bugs

+To report bugs, use the [issue](https://github.com/andrej-fischer/cloneHD/issues) interface of github.

 # What are cloneHD and filterHD for?